vishalvenkatesh97/DL4SN_module_project/Project/README.md

 ## Data Capture

 The **object_color_capture.ino** is utilized that samples color data from objects when placed near it.
-The board sends the color data as a CSV log over the USB cable.
+The board sends the data from the color sensor as a CSV log over the USB cable.

 ![create_fruit_cap1](https://user-images.githubusercontent.com/72914255/116246008-2f3ecb00-a787-11eb-8258-9d30d614de63.gif)